amueller69/Law-School-Notes/Fall-2018/Contracts/02-Terms_and_Obligations/05-Nonperformance_Consequences.md

 ### *J.N.A.
 Realty Corp. v.
 Cross Bay Chelsea, Inc.*

 D leased commercial property to a restaurant for a 10-year term, with an option to renew for another 10-year term.
 The lease required the restaurant to inform D at least six months prior to the end of the lease term if it wished to exercise the option.
 P buys lease from restaurant and has it modified so the option would increase to 24 years.
 D regularly informed P about lease obligations, but never provided reminder notifications about the lease extension.
 P is notified two weeks before expiration that they need to vacate and D refused to honor exercise option since deadline had passed.
 Court holds that tenant may suffer forfeiture when negligently failing to exercise option to extend lease when it has made in good faith improvements to the property intending to renew a lease.
 Court must weigh gravity of the fault by negligent party with the gravity of the hardship.
-In such case, if landlord would not be prejudiced by the delay in notice and the lessee would sustain substantial loss otherwise, then there is equitable interest in protecting against this forfeiture.
+In such case, **if landlord would not be prejudiced by the delay in notice and the lessee would sustain substantial loss otherwise, then there is equitable interest in protecting against this forfeiture**.
 Hence, court rules the case should not have been dismissed.

 ---